emjun/rTisane/README.md

-# tisaner
+# rTisane
-Tisane in R
+Tisane in R with updates to language + programming model